imakhlaq/docker/README.md

 - It has its own file system.
 - It has its network.
+- It has it own set of ports.
 - Its has separate os from your os.
 - ( Think of it like dual booting.
 And running container on separate os i.e. VM )

 If you run a program inside a container then yor main os doesn't care about it.
 The program runs separate from our os.

 ![container]( images/conatainer.png "container")
+Note: Container port =! your machine port.
+You have to map the container port to your machine port.
+In order to access the application running inside container.

+example: If your mapping your container port to the machine port.
+You're essential saying that if any request comes to the port 4000 on my machine forward it to the container 5949 port number.